bergolho1337/CUDA/README.md

 $ sudo sh cuda_9.1.85_387.26_linux.run --tmpdir=/home/username/tmp/ --override
 ```

-A minor issue that you might encounter is related to errors on the `host_config.h` file which should be located on `/usr/local/cuda-9.1/include/crt`.
-The errors are related might be related to the version of GCC, so I just comment with a simple `//` the error line.
+A minor issue that you might encounter is related to errors on the `host_config.h` file, which should be located on `/usr/local/cuda-9.1/include/crt`.
+The errors might be related to the version of GCC, so I just comment with a simple `//` the error line.

 ```bash
 #if __GNUC__ > 6